Skip to content

 How do I use the tangent function to find the height of a tall object?

-If you know the horizontal distance to an object and the angle of elevation to its top, you can find the height using the formula: height = distance × tan(angle).
-For example, if you stand 50 m from a tree and measure an elevation angle of 35°, the height is 50 × tan(35°) ≈ 50 × 0.7002 ≈ 35 m.
-This technique is used in surveying, forestry, and navigation.
-Make sure your angle is measured from the horizontal, not the vertical, for the formula to apply correctly.
+If you know the horizontal distance to an object and the angle of elevation to its top, the height is height = distance × tan(angle).
+For example, stand 50 m from a tree, measure an elevation angle of 35°, and the tree height is 50 × tan(35°) ≈ 50 × 0.7002 ≈ 35 m.
+This technique is foundational in surveying, forestry, navigation, and astronomy.
+Make sure the angle is measured from the horizontal, not the vertical; many laser rangefinders and clinometers can report either.
+Add the observer's eye height to get the total height when measuring from eye level rather than ground level.
+The same method works for measuring the depth of a canyon, the height of a building, or the altitude of a balloon.